 JAVA_HOME="/your/installation/path/"

-For example, if we copied the installation path for Java 17 in the previous step, the added line in the text code editor would be:
+For example, if we copied the installation path for Java in the previous step, the added line in the text code editor is:

 How to Uninstall Java on Ubuntu

-To remove any of the Java packages installed, use the apt remove
+To remove any installed Java packages, use the apt remove

 command.